vmware-archive/pop/doc/source/topics/story.rst

 that we face today.

-Software today has evolved into an incredibly distributed affair, with global teams often from many companies with innumnerable goals and abjectives.
-The POP system is an attempt to find a better way to help these teams collaborate and interface while still enabling large scale developmnet.
+Software today has evolved into an incredibly distributed affair, with global teams often from many companies with innumerable goals and objectives.
+The POP system is an attempt to find a better way to help these teams collaborate and interface while still enabling large scale development.